 At a later point, it was discovered that the attenuation on shortwave for that thing was only 5 dBs.
 Therefore a new extension with a ferrite toroid with several turns was made.

 The power cord was winded 7 turns on a ferrite #33 core.
 15 turns on line and neutral on a FT-140-43 core and 4700 pF ceramic capacitors.

 I got a call from the neigbour where he said the noise was back in the loudspeaker.
 It totally blocked the sound from the TV set.

 There was now a satellite box connected to the receiver.So the obvious reason for the new problem was RF entering the receiver’s HDMI outlet connected to the new box.
-An RF choke was made of RG-6 coax wound with about 8 turns through a FT 240 torroid core of #43 material.
+An RF choke was made of RG-6 coax wound with about 8 turns through a FT 240 torroid core of #31 material.
 It was connected in series with the satellite box.
-The old power line filter was also changed with one with a Siemens filter in a metal box.
+The old power line filter was also changed with one from GE in a metal box.
 Idea was better resistance to fire if hit by a strong surge.
 Click to get enlarged picture:

 It was also found out that the 7 line loudspeaker filter had never been installed.
 And that there had always been a low noise in the loudspeakers when I transmitted but it was so little he didn’t bother to connect it.

 Today all filters were connected and no noise could be heard in the loudspeakers!